Pepszidev/Slot-Machine-Default-API/README.md

 ### Description

-This route returns the balance of the $_SESSION user.
+Returns the balance of the $_SESSION user.

 If it's a new user, it initializes its balance at 100.
 The initial balance amount is stored in config/defaultSettings.php ($initialBalance)